If you wish to learn how to fly a paraglider, we organise various paragliding courses depending on your requirement.

 - 2 days of ground handling with reviews on thermodynamics and meteorology

 - 2 days of launch & landing practice – forward launch technique

 - 1 additional day of progressive training flights (depends on availability based on training location)

 - Fully certified training equipments are provided (paraglider, harness, helmet and radio)

 - Written and practical exam through Student Workbook

-- Student Pilot identification card and 1 year club membership
+- Student Pilot Identification card and 1 year membership to Paragliders Malaysia

-- Training reading materials such as student workbook, flight log
+- Training reading materials such as Student Workbook, Student Log Book

 As a beginner you need to master a set of skills and knowledge to fly safely, for this very reason you are required to be supervised by an instructor or equivalent for all of your subsequent flights after the completion of your course.
 Only after 40 flights or more, you will usually grasp enough experience to perform the launch and landing without constant supervision.